Spring 2023 Innovation Studies Advising Bulletin

 Business and Economic History Program at PLU

 Business and economic history involves the study of business organizations, companies, entrepreneurs, workers, products, and consumers, as well as the economic forces that have shaped culture and society.
-PLU offers four courses in business and economic history, an annual lecture in October, summer research fellowships for students and faculty, and an endowed chair to coordinate activities, teach courses, and conduct original research.
+PLU offers six courses in business and economic history, a regular lecture series, summer research fellowships for students and faculty, and an endowed chair to coordinate activities, teach courses, and conduct original research.

 The Business and Economic History Program at PLU is supported by a generous endowment provided by Dale and Jolita Benson in 2004.